A

 Migration Pattern and Timing

-Acadian flycatchers are long-distance migrants who begin their spring migration in early March and their fall migration in mid-September.
+Acadian flycatchers are long-distance migrants who begin their spring migration in early March and their fall migration as early as July or August.
 They breed in the southeastern portion of the United States, from South Dakota down to Texas and east through New York and Florida.
-During migration, they travel along the Gulf Coast down to Mexico and through Central America before reaching their wintering grounds in Northern South America (Colombia and Venezuela).
+During migration, they travel along the Gulf Coast down to Mexico and through Central America before reaching their wintering grounds in northern South America (Colombia and Venezuela).

 Diet

-Acadian flycatchers are primarily insectivores who forage by watching from a perch.
+Acadian flycatchers are primarily insectivores that forage by watching from a perch.

 What Does the Acadian Flycatcher Eat?